replicatedhq/kURL/README.md

 Run `make dist/aka.tar.gz` to create an airgap bundle with packages for all supported operating systems.

-Run `make dist/aka-ubuntu-1804.tar.gz` to create an airgap bundle without Ubuntu 16 or RHEL7 packages, roughly 165MB vs 475MB for the full bundle.
+Run `make dist/aka-ubuntu-1804.tar.gz` to create an airgap bundle without Ubuntu 16 or RHEL7 packages.

 Copy the bundle to the airgapped instance, untar and run `cd ~/scripts && sudo bash install.sh`.